BilkentCrypto/per-capita-superhack/README.md

 In order to join an offering, a participant needs to stake X amount of ETH, and provide a ZK-proof and nullifierHash for Proof of Personhood in the Worldcoin protocol.
 In this part, Hyperlane technology is used to verify personhood proof on the Worldcoin contract in the Goerli Testnet, and nullifierHash is stored to prevent participants from joining more than once for an offering.
 External nullifier hash is used by Worldcoin app to establish proof for unique actions.
 We have used dynamic external nullifier hashes to join each offering once but to join multiple offerings.
 Hashes are determined as "bePart_" + offeringId for each offering.

+In PerCapita, it is used an infrequent method for determining winners of the offerings.
+Frequently, iterative methods are used by contracts to determine multiple winners.
+However, if there are N NFTs, there should be N winners and iterative methods solve this problem in linear time complexity, such as O(N).
+In PerCapita, Lehmer random number generation algorithm is used.
+A function f(x) is generated deterministically using a random seed received from Chainlink VRF.
+While each user participates in the offerings, a number is determined according to the order of participation, like a lottery ticket.
+Let's assume there are M participants and N NFTs; our random function y = f(x) generates 0 <= y < M if inputs are between 0 <= x < M. If f(lottery ticket) function output is smaller than N, which we assume as NFT amount, the individual wins NFT which is indexed as the output of f(lottery ticket) function.
+In contrast, if f(lottery ticket) >= N, it shows that the participant didn't win any NFT and can claim their deposit back.
+Thanks to Lehmer random number generator, determining winners of offering has constant time complexity, which is O(1).

 Because Zora is not supported by Hyperlane, custom Hyperlane operators (relayer & validator) were deployed for the Zora -> Goerli communication lane by the PerCapita team.
 These operators run 24/7 on a dedicated server.

-In the PerCapita website, OpenSea API is used to demonstrate the NFTs to the users, and collection owners for a better UI and UX.
+In the PerCapita website, OpenSea API is used to demonstrate the NFTs to the users and collection owners for a better UI and UX.

 Here is a diagram that breaks down how PerCapita works:
 ![PerCapitaDiagram](https://github.com/BilkentCrypto/per-capita-superhack/blob/main/per-capita-diagram.png)